CamilleScholtz/dotfiles/README.md

 scripts
 =======

-Various scripts I made, README.md is WIP.
-Check out https://github.com/lainscerealexpe/scripts for more widgets.
+Various scripts I made.

-apps/arya
+apps/aiko
 ---------
 ~~Emerge wrapper for Gentoo.
 Just a very simple bash script but it does the job.
 I wanted to copy the simple syntax of Arch's Pacman & Pacuar.~~